aem-vite/docs/docs/guide/front-end/vite/index.md

 ## Code output

-The process of how your bundled code gets handled shouldn't change if you won't need it to.
+The process of how your bundled code gets handled shouldn't change if you don't need it to.
 The design of AEM Vite enables you to use any structure you wish but recommends ours for the best compatibility.
 Tools such as Adobe's `aem-clientlib-generator` will work perfectly fine with AEM Vite as it is executed after a build.

 ## DevServer